Roast chicken legs with fragrant Indian spices & a good whack of heat are a wonderfully easy & quick centrepiece for a mid-week dinner.

 Roasting chicken in the middle of the week may sound like a bit of a chore.
 But these Indian spiced baked chicken legs demonstrate that with 5 minutes of preparation and 35 minutes of cooking it is perfectly possible.

 This sort of thing forms a part of regular dinners at “Casa Krumpli”.

 Chicken legs are cheap to buy and full of flavour.
 This means that you can really go to town with spice and still taste the chicken!

-It lacks the complexity of flavour of a true Tandoori chicken but it has a wonderful quick Indian fix.
+In many ways, I guess you could call this a cheats tandoori chicken.
+It lacks the complexity of flavour of a true Tandoori chicken but it is a wonderful quick fix Indian-inspired dinner.